mathiasertl/django-ca/docs/source/profiles.rst

        },
    }

-Note that django-ca also replaces the while ``extensions`` value.
+Note that django-ca also replaces the whole ``extensions`` value.
 That means you cannot update one extension from the profile, you'll have to specify all extensions.

 ****************